wuhjie/gol/README.md

     - step 1 & step 2 done
     - step 3
         - the `alivecells` event can not be received

+#### stage 2
+1. 12/03
+    - stage 2 started

+#### report related
+>Report (30 marks)
+ You need to submit a CONCISE (strictly max 6 pages) report which should cover the following topics:
+ Functionality and Design: Outline what functionality you have implemented, which problems you have solved with your implementations and how your program is designed to solve the problems efficiently and effectively.
+ Critical Analysis: Describe the experiments and analysis you carried out.
+Provide a selection of appropriate results.
+Keep a history of your implementations and provide benchmark results from various stages.
+Explain and analyse the benchmark results obtained.
+Analyse the important factors responsible for the virtues and limitations of your implementations.
+ Make sure your team member’s names and user names appear on page 1 of the report.
+Do not include a cover page.

 ### notes